Ayush5071/Pixel-Paladins/README.md

   - Display a list of products with details such as name,description,price,brand and images.
 - Order History :
   - provide user with thye history of their past prchases.
+- search filter on name,type and price for products.
+- voice seach system
+- recommendation system based on order history
+- payment through cards.
+- products are dynamic that can be send through seller side.
+- specific page of each product
+- user can add review below products section and also seee review of others
 ## Advanced Features :
 - Customer Support :
   -  Includes a chatbot feature tp reach out for assistance.